🏞 Perfect Yosemite Itinerary for 2023: See it All in 1-3 Days

 See the Giant Sequoias at Tuolumne Grove

-If you haven’t stood at the base of these ancient giants and marveled at their size, consider a brisk one-mile hike to stand with them in the Tuolumne Grove.
+If you haven’t stood at the base of these ancient giants and marveled at their size, consider a brisk one-mile hike to stand with them in Tuolumne Grove.
+No matter how many times I stand at the foot of them, they never fail to impress me!

-While the hike down is only a mile, it is steep with a 500 foot elevation loss.
-Obviously, this means hiking a steep one mile back up following your time amongst the sequoias.
+While the hike down is only a mile, it is steep with a 500-foot elevation loss.
+This means hiking a steep one-mile back following your time amongst the sequoias.

 Expect the hike to take you about an hour and be sure to bring plenty of water, particularly in the summer months.

-The trailhead to the sequoia grove will be well signposted and will be the first stop along the Tioga Road.
+The trailhead to the sequoia grove will be well-signposted and will be the first stop along Tioga Road.

 Stop by Lukens Lake

-Lukens Lake is a beautiful alpine lagoon surrounded by bright green trees and often providing a mirror reflection.
+Lukens Lake is a beautiful alpine lagoon surrounded by bright green trees and often provides a mirror reflection.
 Consider packing your late breakfast or lunch to picnic by the water.

 Enjoy the view from Olmsted Point